carina-studio/PixelViewer/docs/privacy_policy.md

 We **DO** collect the following data which may relate to your personal data:
 - Path/Name of files you open in ```PixelViewer``` or save in ```PixelViewer```.
 - Detailed information of application crashing.

+## Storing Your Personal Data
+- Path/Name of files may be written to the log file inside the directory of ```PixelViewer``` in your computer.
+- Information of application crashing will be written to the log file inside the directory of ```PixelViewer``` in your computer.

 ## Using Your Personal Data
 We **DON'T** have any usage of your personal data by default.
 All collected data mentioned in previous section are saved in your computer and we **WON'T** send or upload these data.